sprakash57/create-react-saga/testing.md

 - `setupFilesAfterEnv` will provide the global variables for jest.
 This is where you should setup your `enzyme` modules.
 - `snapshotSerializers` is the best way to do snapshot testing of functional components.

-> If you have lot less of configuration for jest in your project you can actually remove the `jest.config.js` file and the configuration in package.json under `jest` property.
+> If you have a lot less of configuration for jest in your project you can actually remove the `jest.config.js` file and the configuration in package.json under `jest` property.

 ### Scripts